vdsa7391/E_commerce/README.md

     5. Contact page
     6. Cart Page

-My website is LIVE on
+My website is LIVE on https://vdsa7391.github.io/E_commerce/ Do try the responsive version as it have customize navbar and other more interesting stuff.

 /*  Feel free to give suggestion
-    Constructive Feedback is all i need. */
+    Constructive Feedback is always welcome */